 The goal of all PD activities shall be improved teaching and learning knowledge and skills that result in individual, team, school-wide, and District-wide improvement designed to ensure that all students demonstrate proficiency on the state's academic standards.
-The District's PD plan PDP shall be research-based and standards-based and in alignment with applicable ADE Rules and/or Arkansas code.
+The PDP shall be research-based and standards-based and in alignment with applicable ADE Rules and/or Arkansas code.

 Teachers, administrators, and paraprofessionals shall be involved in the design, implementation, and evaluation of the plan for their own PD offerings.
-The results of the evaluation made by the participants in each program shall be used to continuously improve the District's PD offerings and to revise the school improvement plan.
+The results of the evaluation made by the participants in each program shall be used to continuously improve PD offerings and to revise the school improvement plan.